mttaskin/react-movie-app-tailwind/README.md

 ## Problem Statement

 - We are adding a new project to our portfolios.
-So you and your colleagues have started to work on the project.
+So we have started to work on the project.

 ## Project Skeleton